Rogger1412/soc-ai-security-agent/README.md

 # 🛡 SOC AI Security Agent

-🚨 A lightweight AI-powered Security Operations Center (SOC) investigation platform built with **FastAPI and Python**.
+🚨 A lightweight **AI-powered Security Operations Center (SOC) investigation platform** built with **Python and FastAPI**.

-This system acts as a simplified **AI security analyst**, capable of investigating suspicious:
+This system acts like a **virtual security analyst**, helping users investigate suspicious:

 - IP addresses
-- URLs
+- URLs / links
 - file hashes
 - network ports

-through an automated investigation workflow and an interactive dashboard.
+through an **automated investigation workflow and an interactive dashboard**.

+The goal of this project is to **make cybersecurity investigation simple and accessible even for non-technical users**, helping them understand potential threats before they cause harm.

 ---